 - FlexJobs: FlexJobs posts jobs across more than 50 categories for freelancers and full-time candidates seeking flexible work.
 The service carefully screens employers and candidates to ensure a quality experience.

-- VirtualVocations: Virtual Vocations is a job service that connects job-seekers with hand-screened telecommuting job leads.
+- VirtualVocations: Virtual Vocations is a job service that connects job-seekers with hand-screened remote job leads.
 The site’s premium subscription model helps ensure that you’re only connected with serious candidates.

 Bottom Line: Is a Virtual Bookkeeper Right for Your Business?

 The decision of whether to hire a virtual bookkeeper comes down to your business’s goals and available resources.
 For many business owners, the pros of outsourcing routine accounting tasks far outweigh the cons.
-Still, it’s important to do your research and interview potential candidates thoroughly before sharing the details of your company finances.
+Still, it’s important to do your research and interview potential candidates thoroughly before sharing any company data.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.